code0monkey1/learn-typescript-fullstackopen/README.md

   If the `lsh` is true , then the LHS will be applied ,but if it's false, then the RHS will be applied

   ![Nullish Coalescing](./pics/nullish-coalasing.jpg "nullish coalescing")

 ---

+>TypeScript Quirk: somehow surprisingly TypeScript does not allow to define the same variable in many files at a "block-scope", that is, outside functions (or classes):
+>
+>`This is actually not quite true`.
+This rule applies only to files that are treated as "scripts".
+A file is a script if it does not contain any export or import statements.
+If a file has those, then the file is treated as a module, and the variables do not get defined in the block-scope.

+---
  ## CONFIG